Does Animal-Assisted Therapy Really Work?

 Big Problem #2: The File Drawer Effect

-For a systematic demonstration of the file drawer effect in the AAT literature, I turned to a 2007 study by Julie Nimer and Brad Lundahl of the University of Utah (here).
+For a systematic demonstration of the file drawer effect in the AAT literature, I turned to a 2007 study by Julie Nimer and Brad Lundahl of the University of Utah.
 They conducted a meta-analysis of 49 AAT studies, including 12 unpublished doctoral dissertations.
-For each study, they calculated the “effect size” of participating in animal assisted therapy.
+For each study, they calculated the “effect size” of participating in animal-assisted therapy.
 (I won’t go into the details of how effect sizes are calculated.
 You just need to know that .20 is considered a minor effect of the experimental treatment, .50 is medium sized, and .80 is viewed as a large effect.)
-Using their results, I calculated the average effect sizes of
+Using their results, I calculated the average effect sizes of the unpublished and the published AAT studies.
+The results are shown in the graph below.
+The average effect size for the published studies was a healthy .53.
+On the other hand, the average effect size in the unpublished studies was a much more anemic .28, about half as large as in the published clinical trials.
+(An effect size of this magnitude means that if 100 people were to get animal-assisted therapy, roughly 9 of them will be better off for the experience while the other 91 would have done just as well by staying home and hanging out on Facebook.)

 Alan Beck, the Director of the Center for the Human-Animal Bond at Purdue University, is a pioneering researcher who helped establish the field of anthrozoology.
 In 1984, along with his colleague Aaron Katcher, he published the first review of studies on AAT.
 In that paper, Beck and Katcher warned about the sorry state of research purporting to demonstrate the effectiveness of animals as therapists.
 They argued that investigators needed to carefully separate the feel-good temporary recreational benefits of interacting with animals from the long-term clinical benefits of AAT.
 And they were particularly concerned that too many enthusiastic investigators were asking “How can I demonstrate the therapeutic effect of pets?” rather than the more appropriate question, “Do pets have a therapeutic effect?”